jump-dev/JuMP.jl/docs/src/developers/style.md

 #### Dealing with correctness

 Dealing with correctness is harder, because Julia has no way of formally specifying interfaces that abstract types must implement.
-Innstead, here are two main options that you can use when writing and interacting with generic code:
+Instead, here are two options that you can use when writing and interacting with generic code:

 **Option 1: Use concrete types and let users extend new methods.**